DeepFellow Infra Web Panel

 Uninstalling Services

 Simply click "Uninstall" button to uninstall a service.
+You will have two options to choose:

 Models